carloct/devlog/content/blog/laravel-on-docker.md

 Dockerfile

-    FROM php:fpm
+    FROM php:7.2-fpm

     RUN apt-get update && apt-get install -y \
-        libmcrypt-dev && \
-        docker-php-ext-install pdo_mysql mcrypt
+      && docker-php-ext-install pdo_mysql

 * `FROM` defines the image we're extending from
-* `RUN` is the command that the container will execute when started, in this case, we install `mcrypt` and enable it with the prebuilt command `docker-php-install` command.
-We enable also `pdo_mysql`
+* `RUN` is the command that the container will execute when started, in this case, we install `pdo_mysql` and enable it with the prebuilt command `docker-php-install` command.

 Now we can use this image in our `docker-compose.yml`